Meteor-Community-Packages/meteor-autoform/README.md

 If you use `autoValue` or `defaultValue` options, be aware that `insertDoc` and `updateDoc` will not yet have auto or default values added to them.
-If you're passing them to `insert` or `update` on a Meteor.Collection with a schema, then there's nothing to worry about.
+If you're passing them to `insert` or `update` on a Mongo.Collection with a schema, then there's nothing to worry about.
 But if you're doing something else with the object on the client, then you might want to call `clean` to add the auto and default values: